 Prepare your steamer beforehand.
 The water in the steamer should be at a rolling boil when we add the momos to it.
 The steaming plate should be greased with oil to prevent the momo from sticking to it.
-Steam momos in hot steam for 10 minutes or until cooked throughly.
+Steam momos in hot steam for 10 minutes or until cooked thoroughly.

 Serve hot with spicy tomato sauce or Thukpa (a mildly flavored Sikkimese clear noodle soup).